Heinrich Friedrich Karl vom und zum Stein: War with France

+Minister of State

-It was under those untoward circumstances that Stein in 1804 took office at Berlin, as minister of state for trade (indirect imposts, taxes, manufactures, and commerce).
-He introduced useful reforms in his department, particularly by abolishing various restrictions on the internal trade of the nation, but he was hampered in his endeavors by the spirit of Prussian conservatism.
-He soon felt constrained to protest against the effects of the Francophile policy of the chief minister, Christian Graf von Haugwitz, and the evil influences that clogged the administration.
-Little, however, came of Stein's protests, but they were urged with his usual incisiveness and energy.
-Prussian policy continued to progress on the path that led to the disaster at Jena (14 October 1806).
+Stein in 1804 took office as minister of state for trade in Prussia.
+This made him responsible for indirect imposts, taxes, manufactures, and commerce.
+While in office he introduced useful reforms in his department, particularly by abolishing various restrictions on the internal trade of the nation, but he was hampered in his endeavors by the spirit of Prussian conservatism.
+Stein was not at ease with the effects of the Francophile policy by the chief minister Christian Graf von Haugwitz.
+Little came of Stein's protests, but he continued to protest.
+Prussian policy continued to progress on the path that led to the disaster at Battle of Jena starting on 14 October 1806.

-The king then offered Stein the portfolio for foreign affairs, which the minister declined to accept on the ground of his incompetence to manage that department unless there was a complete change in the system of government.

-The real motive for his refusal was that he desired to see Karl August von Hardenberg take that office and effect, with his own help, the necessary administrative changes.
-The king refused to accept Hardenberg and, greatly irritated by Stein's unusually outspoken letters, dismissed him altogether, adding that he was "a refractory, insolent, obstinate and disobedient official".
-Stein now spent in retirement the months in which Napoleon completed the ruin of Prussia.
+Stein was offered the portfolio for foreign affairs, which Stein declined to accept on the ground of his incompetence to manage that department unless there was a complete change in the system of government.
+Stein desired for Karl August von Hardenberg to take that office and bring into effect, with Stein's own help, the necessary administrative changes.
+The Prussian king refused to accept Hardenberg and, greatly irritated by Stein's unusually outspoken letters, dismissed Stein altogether because he was "a refractory, insolent, obstinate and disobedient official".
+Stein spent the months in which Napoleon completed the ruin of Prussia in retirement.

+Treaty of Tilsit

-Stein got to see Hardenberg called to office in April 1807 and important reforms effected in the cabinet system.
-During the negotiations at Tilsit, Napoleon refused to act with Hardenberg, who thereupon retired.
-Strangely, Napoleon, who had as yet no idea of Stein's deep and earnest patriotism, suggested Stein as a possible successor.
-No other strong man was at hand who could save the ship of state, and on 8 October 1807, Frederick William, utterly depressed by the terrible terms of the Treaty of Tilsit, called Stein to office and entrusted him with very wide powers.
+Stein got to see Karl August von Hardenberg who had been called to office in April 1807.
+Important reforms were effected in the cabinet system.
+During the negotiations at Tilsit, Napoleon refused to act upon Hardenberg's recommendations and Hardenberg thereupon retired.
+Surprisingly, Napoleon, who had as yet no idea of Stein's deep and earnest patriotism, suggested Stein as a possible successor.
+No other strong man was at hand who could save the ship of state, and on 8 October 1807 Frederick William III of Prussia, utterly depressed by the terrible terms of the Treaty of Tilsit, called Stein to office and entrusted him with very wide powers.

+Prussian reforms

 Stein was now for a time virtually dictator of the reduced and nearly-bankrupt Prussian state.
 The circumstances of the time and his own convictions, gained from study and experience, led him to press on drastic reforms in a way that could not otherwise have been followed.

-First came the Edict of Emancipation, issued at Memel on 9 October 1807, which abolished the institution of serfdom throughout Prussia from 8 October 1810.
+First came the October Edict, issued at Memel on 9 October 1807, which abolished the institution of serfdom throughout Prussia from 8 October 1810.
+Karl August von Hardenberg supported the October Edict.
+At the heart of the reform efforts was the conviction that the Prussian state could be reinvigorated if the most talented people in Prussia's society were actively involved in the work of government.
+In June 1807 Stein expanded on this thesis in the Nassauer Denkschrift.
+Stein in December 1807 wrote to Hardenberg, contemplating that it "is essential that the nation become accustomed to managing its own affairs, so that it will emerge from this state of infancy in which an anxious and officious government attempts to keep the people".